snlamm/grind-mixins/README.md

 ## Contributing
 Contributions are always welcome!
 You are encouraged to open issues and merge requests.

-The dev environment and scripts are largely borrowed from Grind Framework, while the README borrows some language from the Grind Docs.
+Much of the dev environment is borrowed from Grind Framework, while the README borrows some language from the Grind Docs.

 To run the tests, use `npm run test`.